 Enterprise: $59.90 per user/month

 Pipedrive is a flexible, easy-to-use CRM for sales teams of all sizes.
 It promises to help small businesses make as many sales as possible within a short time.
-Pipedrive claims to help users close 28 percent more deals after their first year using the software.
+Pipedrive CRM claims to help users close 28 percent more deals after their first year using the software.

 In addition, Pipedrive's Live Chat complements the sales pipeline by facilitating communication with leads, clients, and prospects.
 This programmable chatbot can automatically respond to messages and answer questions intelligently.